wdalmut/proxy-cache-example/README.md

 The router tries to retrieve the `exampleController` alias from the ServiceManager and selects and resolves the alias.

-During your development or in a controller environment you can use the common
+During your development or in a controlled environment you can use the common
 version:

 ```